 The LGBTQ+ affinity group supports colleagues at HMGCC.
 The group is made up of a dedicated team who give a proportion of their time creating a more inclusive culture at HMGCC.
 The group covers everything from social events, help and support for colleagues in work, recruitment, policy and procedural changes, and group members also sit as observers on the HMGCC executive board to guide the wider organisation.

 With HMGCC working across government and a number of these organisations working with us at Hanslope Park we have put together a vision of:

 Fostering and maintaining an environment at Hanslope Park in which LGBT : Colleagues, friends, family and allies feel safe and supported across all of the organisation

 As a trans woman joining any organisation, I've always been worried by how I will be seen.
-It was fantastic to join HMGCC and to be met by people form the LGBTQ+ group.
+It was fantastic to join HMGCC and to be met by people from the LGBTQ+ group.
 Seeing people wear rainbow lanyards and the rainbow flag flying really gave me a feeling that I wouldn't have any issues when I joined, and I didn't.

 I came out as lesbian to my colleagues after having worked with them for five years.
 I worried beforehand about how they would treat me but they were so accepting of me.
 Their attitude made me feel safe to be myself at work and enabled me to be the best that I can.
 Eleven years on and I work with the same team and I enjoy dedicating some of my work time to running the LGBTQ+ support group at HMGCC.
 I hope it benefits all of my current and future colleagues.